-Uchisar, a small village of Cappadocia is mostly renowned for two things; luxury hotels and an ugly castle that is the highest point in the region.
-On my first visit to the area, I couldn’t afford to stay in any of their hotels but heard the castle that can be seen from miles away, gives off a wowing panoramic view of the valleys.
+Uchisar in Cappadocia is renowned mainly for two things; luxury hotels and the ugly Uchisar castle, the highest point in the region.
+On my first visit, I could not afford to stay in any of their hotels but heard Uchisar castle can be seen from miles away, gives off a wowing panoramic view of fairy chimneys and valleys in Cappadocia.

-With this in mind, I set off from Goreme with my camera, my best walking shoes and a rucksack filled with bottles of water.
-In an effort to save money, I passed the local buses and shops advertising car and bike rentals.
-I was going to walk to the top but never anticipated the high climb would get the better of me.
-About three-quarters of the way up the hill, I admitted defeat.
+I set off from Goreme with my camera, my best walking shoes and a rucksack filled with bottles of water.
+To save money, I passed local buses and shops advertising Cappadocia car and bike rentals.
+I walked past pigeon valley to the top but never anticipated the high climb would get the better of me.
+Finally, about three-quarters of the way up the hill, I admitted defeat.

-The streets and cobbled paths reveal some comical cave houses and since Uchisar is a small village, it is policed by Jandarma and not the mainstream police.
-At the end of souvenir road, was the quirky Jandarma station in a cave.
-A young officer cleaning the entrance steps with grave determination didn’t seem to share my heightened enthusiasm about his place of work, probably because while it was a novelty for me, it was an everyday occurrence for him.
+The streets and cobbled paths reveal some comical houses, and since Uchisar is a small village, Jandarma police it.
+At the end of the souvenir road was the quirky Jandarma cave station.
+Unfortunately, a young officer cleaning the entrance steps with grave determination didn’t seem to share my heightened enthusiasm about his place of work, probably because while it was a novelty for me, it was an everyday occurrence for him.

-About 100 meters further on was Peri Cave Café, also inside a cave and with six floors to choose from.
-The higher the floor, the better the view of the valleys was.
-With low ceilings, I was constantly hunched over to prevent the mother of all headaches, and I couldn’t pluck up the courage to use the toilet since I assumed it was a hole in the floor and not the European versions that I strongly prefer.
+About 100 meters further and near the castle was Peri Café, inside a cave with six floors to choose from.
+The higher the floor, the better the valley view.
+With low ceilings, I constantly hunched over to prevent the mother of all headaches, and I could not pluck up the courage to use the toilet since I assumed it was a hole in the floor and not the European versions I strongly prefer.

-Coming out of the Peri Cave Café and strolling along the road, I noticed a sign that said “My Old House.
+Coming out of Peri Café and strolling along the road, I noticed a sign saying “My Old House.
 Entrance is free.”
-A man stood on the roof admiring the view and another man who was the owner, invited me to sit on the living room sofa under the garden tree.
-Ignoring the countless tourists that walked along, pointed at me and laughed out loud, I took up the offer from the old man to see inside his cave house.
+A man stood on the roof admiring the view, and another man who was the owner invited me to sit on the living room sofa under the garden tree.

-I left Uchisar later that day with some wonderful holiday pictures and a lasting impression of the village that time forgot and then returned 3 years later to stay in the luxury Taskonaklar Hotel.
-That visit was in November and Uchisar was like a ghost town.
-I should have seen it in the peak summer season but this time getting to the castle was easy and guidebooks are right in that the view is breath-taking.
+I left Uchisar later that day with some beautiful holiday pictures and an impression of the Cappadocian village that time forgot and then returned three years later to stay in luxury Taskonaklar Hotel.
+That visit was in November, and Uchisar was like a ghost town, unlike Goreme, another town nearby.
+I should have seen it in peak summer, but this time getting to Uchisar castle was easy, and the Cappadocia guidebooks are right about the breathtaking views.

-Strolling around the streets led me to a small artist shop where the owner who specialized in Ebru painting, said she would give me a lesson for 100 lira.
-As much as I wanted to try it, I felt she was deliberately inflating the price because I was foreign.
+After my tour, strolling around the streets led me to a small artist shop where the owner, who specialized in Ebru painting, said she would give me a lesson for 100 lira.
+As much as I wanted to try it, I felt she deliberately inflated the price because I was a foreign visitor to Cappadocia.

-Even though I’ve returned to Cappadocia since then, I haven’t visited Uchisar again.
-I remember the castle, luxury hotels, working horses and a smelly old camel called Suleyman that seemed to take an instant dislike to me but I’ve one memory that stands out above all the rest.
+Even though I have returned to Cappadocia since then, I have not revisited Uchisar.
+I remember the castle, working horses and a smelly old camel called Suleyman seemed to take an instant dislike to me, but I’ve one memory from Cappadocia that stands out.

 On a clear day, on the horizon, I saw the majestic Mount Erciyes in the distance.
-I’ve seen it before when I visited Kayseri but on this occasion, it wowed me even more than before.
-On my bucket list now, is to visit Mount Erciyes in the winter.
-They have amazing winter sports so I’ve heard.
+I saw it before when I visited Kayseri, but, on this occasion, it wowed me even more than before.
+On my bucket list now is to visit Mount Erciyes in winter for fantastic winter sports.